 While writing my book about public speaking, I spent a lot of time in the British library.
 I found lots and lots of examples of great writers who kept commonplace books.
-I even managed to peek at some of them.
+I even managed to peek at some of those books.

 I found it deeply reassuring to know that great writers became great by making a note of the phrases and sentences they liked.
 And to see how they went on to adapt them – creating brilliant phrases of their own.

-(As this indicates, keeping a commonplace book is not merely a copying job.
-It has a profoundly creative effect on the user.)
+To be clear: keeping a commonplace book is not merely a copying job.
+It has a profoundly creative effect on the user.